ai-robots-txt/ai.robots.txt/README.md

 Note that, as stated in the [httpd documentation](https://httpd.apache.org/docs/current/howto/htaccess.html), more performant methods than an `.htaccess` file exist.

 `nginx-block-ai-bots.conf` implements a Nginx configuration snippet that can be included in any virtual host `server {}` block via the `include` directive.

+`Caddyfile` includes a Header Regex matcher group you can copy or import into your Caddyfile, the rejection can then be handled as followed `abort @aibots`

 `haproxy-block-ai-bots.txt` may be used to configure HAProxy to block AI bots.
 To implement it;
 1. Add the file to the config directory of HAProxy